Interstate apprenticeships and traineeships

 Additional requirements

-You must meet the general eligibility requirements to access subsidised training.
+• meet the general eligibility requirements.
 Check the interstate student pathways page for details.

 Australian Capital Territory (ACT)

 Skills Canberra approves TAFE NSW to deliver training to ACT-registered apprentices and trainees.
-This helps reduce study costs.
+This approval is part of the Training Initiative Funding Agreement (TIFA) and helps lower study costs.
 Check if your course is on the TAFE NSW qualifications list

 To be eligible for subsidised training in the ACT, you must:

-• be registered on AVETARS, the ACT training database
+• be registered on AVETARS, the ACT training management system

-• complete at least 15 hours of work and training each week
+• be in paid employment with at least 15 hours of work per week

 Note: School-based apprenticeships and traineeships are also available.